A liturgical resource of the Catholic Archdiocese of Melbourne

 Symbols and images

-God’s abundance is again portrayed in the image of the great feast—the kingdom of heaven is open both to the righteous and to the sinner who repents.
-God’s boundless forgiveness and loving welcome of the penitent are at the core of this parable.
+God’s abundance is again portrayed through the image of a great feast—in which the kingdom of heaven is open to both the righteous and the sinner who repents.
+God’s boundless forgiveness and loving welcome of the penitent form the core of this parable.

 Living the Word